TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 13/Job 13.9.md

 ---

 Is it good that he should search you out?
-Or as one deceiveth a man, will ye deceive him?
+Or as one deceives a man, will you deceive him?